ki-editor/ki-editor/docs/src/normal-mode/selection-modes/syntax-node-based.md

-# Syntax Tree-based
+# Syntax Node-based

-The following selection modes are based on the syntax tree of the file, which are powered by [Tree-sitter](https://github.com/tree-sitter).
+The following selection modes are based on the syntax node of the file, which are powered by [Tree-sitter](https://github.com/tree-sitter).

 ## Token

 Keybinding: `t`

-Token as in parser terminology, which represents the basic atoms of a syntax tree.
+Token as in parser terminology, which represents the basic atoms of a syntax node.

 It is useful for example, to select the name of the current variable (or identifier to be more general).

-## Syntax Tree
+## Syntax Node

 This is one of my favourite selection mode, as it enable structural editing.

-There are two Syntax Tree selection modes:
+There are two Syntax Node selection modes:

 - Coarse: faster movement, lower accuracy
 - Fine: higher accuracy, slower movement

-## Syntax Tree (Coarse)
+## Syntax Node (Coarse)

-Keybinding: `s`
+Keybinding: `n`

 | Movement                                           | Meaning                          |
 | -------------------------------------------------- | -------------------------------- |